simone-viozzi/rusty-todo-md/README.md

 ## 📌 Recommended usage: Pre-commit via shim repo

-When `pre-commit` installs a hook from a Git repo, it runs `pip install .` from that repo — which would normally build Rusty TODO MD from source (requiring a Rust toolchain).
+When `pre-commit` installs a hook from a Git repo, it runs `pip install .` from that repo — which would normally build Rusty TODO.md from source (requiring a Rust toolchain).

 The **shim repository** ([`rusty-todo-md-pre-commit`](https://github.com/simone-viozzi/rusty-todo-md-pre-commit)) solves this by depending on the `rusty_todo_md` PyPI package, ensuring **prebuilt wheels** are used.